Pages

 "Sequential Instructions give rise to Logical Experiences." ~ Joey Lawsin

-*Inscriptionist - sometimes called Lawsinist, is an individual with a passion in seeking or hunting the natural laws of the universe.
-Inscriptionists are inspired to uncover the beauty and elegance of formulas, equations, and natural laws in every nook and cranny of the universe to unearth the central dogma of life known as the Single Theory of Everything.
-Inscriptionism is its philosophical doctrine.
+*Exsynologist - sometimes called a Lawsinist, is an individual with a passion in seeking and finding the natural laws of the universe.
+Exsynologists are inspired to uncover the beauty and elegance of formulas, equations, and natural laws in every nook and cranny of the universe, aiming to unearth the central dogma of life known as the Single Theory of Everything.
+Their philosophical doctrine is known as Inscriptionism.

 About the Author :